 Dangerous Support To Bigots

 A sizable section of the Muslim community worldwide defends the suicide bombers’ homicidal crime in the interest of and at the command ofthe Islamic scriptures.
-We may see the survey table produced by Sam Harris in proof of this fact:
+We may see the Pew study produced by Sam Harris in proof of this fact:

 (The relevant statistics in respect of Afghanistan, Egypt, Iran, Iraq, Sudan, Yemen, and other religious violence-infected countries are not available.)